SumoLogic/sumologic-documentation/docs/beta/infrequent-dashboard-support.md

 ## Limitation

-* Auto-refesh is not available for dashboard panels running on Infrequent tier.
+* Auto refresh is not available for dashboard panels running on Infrequent tier.